axel-sirota/getting-started-optimization-deep-learning/README.md

 # getting-started-optimization-deep-learning
-Getting Started with Optimization for Deep Learning for Kataconda
+Getting Started with Optimization for Deep Learning Code for Kataconda